flegall/florent-legall-dot-com/src/articles/why-i-write-tests.md

       - then the error message "no space left on hard disk" will be shown.`, () => {});
 });
 ```

+In this example I'm using the [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) ES6 feature, this allows me to use multiple line sentences with bullet points.

 ## When tests make sure I can change what I'm building